 Commercial structures often use different types of interconnected systems for heating or cooling separate floors or other areas.
 Some of the typical larger systems used in commercial buildings are divided into three broad categories:

 Centralized: A centralized system is a standalone system that handles all the HVAC needs of the building.
 The system is usually located in a single area.
-They are consolidated units, and generally use water for cooling and complex networks of ductwork for air delivery.
-The benefits of the centralized system are easy to control and have a higher potential for load management.
-The major drawback is that these systems are costly to install and require technical knowhow to operate and manage.
+They are consolidated units and generally use water for cooling and complex networks of ductwork for air delivery.
+The benefits of the centralized system are easy to control and has a higher potential for load management.
+The major drawback is that these systems are costly to install and require technical know-how to operate and manage.

 Packaged: These types are usually used in buildings that lack enough space for all the individual components.
 Packaged heating and air conditioning systems are manufactured in a single unit.
 These units usually contain the following components:

 - Control or thermostat interface for controlling the entire system.

 - The air conditioner or heat pump is packed with the evaporator or fan coil in the same unit.

 - Elective air quality booster.
 Examples include air purifiers, cleaners, UV lamps, and ventilators, which help to clean the air before distribution into the building.

 Individual: also called decentralized systems, individual HVAC systems deliver heated or cooled air through single units located in different parts of the building.
 Examples of self-contained unit packages include rooftop HVAC systems, air-to-air heaters, and air conditioning units for rooms.